NetApp/netappdvp/README.md

 If you wish to use a different prefix, you can specify it with this directive.
 Alternatively, you can use *pre-existing* volumes with the volume plugin by setting `storagePrefix` to an empty string, "".

+*Ontap specific recommendation* Keeping the same storagePrefix across multiple docker hosts will show *all* docker volumes created with the same storagePrefix, even if you use a different igroup.
+Use a different storagePrefix per docker host barring shared volumes.
+With iSCSI you are unlikely to ever want this scenario to happen.

 *solidfire specific recommendation* do not use a storagePrefix (including the default) By default the SolidFire driver will ignore this setting and not use a prefix.
 We recommend using either a specific tenantID for docker volume mapping or